-The next example checks @ @transtate after an unsuccessful insert (due to a rule violation) and after the transaction rolls back:
+The next example checks @@transtate after an unsuccessful insert (due to a rule violation) and after the transaction rolls back:

-Adaptive Server does not clear @@transtate after every statement.
+begin transaction insert into publishers (pub_id) values ("7777") Msg 552, Level 16, State 1: A column insert or update conflicts with a rule bound to the column.
+The command is aborted.
+The conflict Adaptive Server does not clear @@transtate after every statement.
 It changes @@transtate only in response to an action taken by a transaction.
 Syntax and compile errors do not affect the value of @@transtate.